Child Nutrition and ADHD

 Here is the main problem.
 The problem is that the grocery store sells junk.
 Just about everything you buy there will have bad stuff in it.
 Even the good stuff like produce and fresh meats.
 Of course, you do the best that you can.

-It cost a lot more, but thats why I go to whole foods market.
-There are others like wild oats (just bought by whole foods) and some others that I can't think of.
+It cost a lot more, but that's why I go to whole foods market, costco, and natural grocers.
+There are others that I can't think of.

 Your goal should be to get your son eating all fresh foods.
-Fresh veggies, fruits, meats and taking a good supplement like the kid's vitamin and then trace minerals if needed.
+Fresh veggies, fruits, meats and taking good supplements if needed.

-Return to ADHD Help homepage from Child Nutrition and ADHD
+Return to ADHD Help homepage from Child ADHD and Nutrition